jfrimmel/cortex-m-rt-bug-MWE/README.md

+___Note: this repository is no longer in use.
+The problem described below is not related to the `cortex-m-rt` crate or any software at all, but was related to an invalid stack pointer initialization (due to a preprogrammed bootloader).
+Refer to [this issue](https://github.com/rust-embedded/cortex-m-rt/issues/191) for details.
+I'll keep this repository online for reference (the description below is left unchanged).___

 # A MWE for a bug in `cortex-m-rt`

 _Disclaimer: I'm not sure, where the error is.
 I totally could be the case, that I'm using the `cortex-m-rt` crate wrong, so it's a layer 8 problem.
 That has to be confirmed._